Use ChatOps to enable and disable feature flags

 For these pre-production environments, it’s strongly encouraged to run the command in #staging, #production, or #chatops-ops-test, for improved visibility.

-Enabling the feature flag with percentage of time
+Enabling the feature flag for a given percentage of actors

-To enable a feature for 25% of the time, run the following in Slack:
+To enable a feature 25% of the time for any given actor, run the following in Slack:

-/chatops run feature set new_navigation_bar 25 --random --dev
+/chatops run feature set new_navigation_bar 25 --actors --dev

-/chatops run feature set new_navigation_bar 25 --random --staging
+/chatops run feature set new_navigation_bar 25 --actors --staging

 Enabling a feature for GitLab.com